Smooth Ground Cherry

 Nightshade family (Solanaceae)

-Cultivation: The preference is full or partial sun, and moist to mesic conditions.
-Growth is best in soil that is fertile and loamy, with significant organic matter to retain moisture.
-The leaves may turn yellow or the entire plant may droop in conditions that are too dry.
-It is easy to grow, and can be aggressive.
+Cultivation: The preference is full to partial sun, moist to mesic conditions, and soil consisting of fertile loam.
+The lower leaves may turn yellow, or the entire plant may droop, in conditions that are too dry.
+This weedy species is easy to grow and sometimes it becomes aggressive.

 Photographic Location: The photographs were taken at the webmaster's apartment complex in Urbana, Illinois.